Gorilla Grodd: Powers and abilities

-In the New 52 reboot of DC continuity, Grodd, like all the super apes of Gorilla City, gained their powers from The Light; the gorillas' identifying term for Flash's Speed Force, the very embodiment of which represents relative space and time.
+In the New 52 reboot of DC continuity, Grodd, like all the super apes of Gorilla City, gained their powers from the Speed Force.
 Being of noble blood King Grodd is tougher, stronger, quicker and far more physically and mentally dynamic than other members of his evolved species.
-He boasts enhanced gorilla strength, enough to easily rend flesh from bone, pick up and/or smash cars and injure Flash through his speed aura, being durable enough to resist supersonic punches from the Flash, rip his way out of barbed wire unharmed and even survive impacts from a charging mammoth affected by the speed force.
+He boasts enhanced gorilla strength, enough to easily rend flesh from bone, pick up and smash cars and injure Flash through his speed aura, being durable enough to resist supersonic punches from the Flash, rip his way out of barbed wire unharmed and even survive impacts from a charging mammoth affected by the speed force.
 He has sharp enough reflexes to keep up with even the most nimble meta-humans with relative ease as he was able to grasp at Flash more than once while he was running, having intercepted many of his high-speed attacks more than once.
-Another facet to his physiology is that he, along with other apes like him, can assimilate both the knowledge and powers of enemies who they kill by devouring their brains, a process dubbed by their forefathers as "Cerecorbis".
-This process increases Grodd's intelligence, bestowing him with a super genius IQ on top of whatever memories his vanquished enemies had as well as any abilities they might have possessed.
-Via direct ingestion of The Light's energies, he gains enhanced speed and further augmented dynamism, enabling him to not just effortlessly keep up with, but outright overpower Flash in a straightforward fight, although this augmentation was short-lived as the speed force batteries he drained to get his jump were a finite source, causing him to shrivel and weaken over time.
-Thanks to his time trapped within the force dimension, however, Grodd gained an even greater acceleration of his development; not only retaining his previous abilities of bolstered strength and super speed, but also accelerating his developmental process, granting him telepathy much like what his species' elders grow into with age, as well as telekinesis which is unique to him.
+Another facet to his physiology is that he can assimilate both the knowledge and powers of enemies who they kill by devouring their brains, a process dubbed "Cerecorbis".
+This process increases Grodd's intelligence and gives him the memories and powers of those he consumes.
+Via direct ingestion of the Light's energies, he gains enhanced speed and further augmented dynamism, enabling him to overpower Flash in combat.
+After being trapped in the Speed Force, Grodd gains telepathic abilities, which are normally only possessed by gorilla elders, as well as telekinesis which is unique to him.